 The Best Grammar Checker Software

-The top handpicked grammar tools that I tested for this 2020 review:
+I handpicked these 10 grammar checker tools and tested them for this 2020 review.

-I’ve used the free and premium versions of Grammarly since 2015, and I’m most familiar with this tool.
+I’ve used the Grammarly free and premium versions since 2015, and I’m most familiar with this tool.

-Grammarly Premium online grammar checker and punctuation checker is useful if you want to improve your knowledge of English grammar as it provides more writing insights and the reasons behind common grammar mistakes.
+- Grammarly Premium is the paid version that checks spelling and grammar, and punctuation.
+It is useful if you want to improve your knowledge of English grammar as it provides more writing insights and the reasons behind common grammar mistakes.

 How Much Does Grammarly Premium Cost?